luxonis/depthai/README.md

                         Specify image sharpness
 ```

-## Conversion of existing trained models into Intel Movidius binary format

-OpenVINO toolkit contains components which allow conversion of existing supported trained `Caffe` and `Tensorflow` models into Intel Movidius binary format through the Intermediate Representation (IR) format.

-Example of the conversion:
-1. First the `model_optimizer` tool will convert the model to IR format:

-       cd <path-to-openvino-folder>/deployment_tools/model_optimizer
-       python3 mo.py --model_name ResNet50 --output_dir ResNet50_IR_FP16 --framework tf --data_type FP16 --input_model inference_graph.pb

-    - The command will produce the following files in the `ResNet50_IR_FP16` directory:
-        - `ResNet50.bin` - weights file;
-        - `ResNet50.xml` - execution graph for the network;
-        - `ResNet50.mapping` - mapping between layers in original public/custom model and layers within IR.
-2. The weights (`.bin`) and graph (`.xml`) files produced above (or from the Intel Model Zoo) will be required for building a blob file,
-with the help of the `myriad_compile` tool.
-When producing blobs, the following constraints must be applied:

-       CMX-SLICES = 4
-       SHAVES = 4
-       INPUT-FORMATS = 8
-       OUTPUT-FORMATS = FP16/FP32 (host code for meta frame display should be updated accordingly)

-    Example of command execution:

-       <path-to-openvino-folder>/deployment_tools/inference_engine/lib/intel64/myriad_compile -m ./ResNet50.xml -o ResNet50.blob -ip U8 -VPU_NUMBER_OF_SHAVES 4 -VPU_NUMBER_OF_CMX_SLICES 4

 ## Usage statistics

 By default, the demo script will collect anonymous usage statistics during runtime.
 These include:
 - Device-specific information (like mxid, connected cameras, device state and connection type)
 - Environment-specific information (like OS type, python version, package versions)

 We gather this data to better understand what environemnts are our users using, as well as assist better in support questions.

 **All of the data we collect is anonymous and you can disable it at any time**.
 To do so, click on the "Misc" tab and disable sending the statistics.

 ## Reporting issues

 We are actively developing the DepthAI framework, and it's crucial for us to know what kind of problems you are facing.
 If you run into a problem, please follow the steps below and email support@luxonis.com:

 1. Run `log_system_information.sh` and share the output from (`log_system_information.txt`).